myfishnameisqwerty/Lvble/README.md

   "password": "Micael123"
 }'
 ```

+Validate the data at the DB:
+ Connect to container and run `sqlite3 /data/mydatabase.db`
+ run `SELECT * FROM users;`
 You can run tests.
 check <container_id> from `docker ps`
 connect into container `docker exec -it <container_id> /bin/bash`